NormalVR/Normcore-Documentation/docs/room/room-server-options.md

 | X Large                  | xlarge            | 20.0x        | 2GB           | 20x                   |
 | 2X Large                 | 2xlarge           | 40.0x        | 4GB           | 40x                   |

-**Room hours multiplayer:** Larger rooms consume more cloud compute resources, so their billing is scaled by a room hours multiplier.
+**Room hours multiplier:** Larger rooms consume more cloud compute resources, so their billing is scaled by a room hours multiplier.
 For example, a Large room server, which reserves 10x the CPU of a Small server, will consume room hours at 10x the rate.

 ### How many players can I fit in a single room?
 Normcore regularly hosts rooms of 4 - 250+ players.
 The headcount per room will vary based on how much bandwidth your application uses.
 For instance, VR applications typically use 5-10 times more bandwidth than a typical console FPS title.